mimshach-e/Alx_DjangoLearnLab/social_media_api/README.md

    - Description: Retrieves the authenticated user's notifications
    - Response: Includes an unread_count and a list of notifications

+4. **Mark All Notifications as Read**
+   - Endpoint: `/api/notifications/mark_all_read/`
+   - Method: POST
+   - Authentication: Required
+   - Description: Marks all of the user's unread notifications as read

+5. **Mark Single Notification as Read**
+   - Endpoint: `/api/notifications/<notification_id>/mark_as_read/`
+   - Method: POST
+   - Authentication: Required
+   - Description: Marks a specific notification as read

+# Usage

+1. To get notifications with unread count:
+   - Send a GET request to `/api/notifications/`
+   - The response will include unread_count and results (list of notifications)
+2. To mark all notifications as read:
+   - Send a POST request to `/api/notifications/mark_all_read/`
+3. To mark a specific notification as read:
+   - Send a POST request to `/api/notifications/<notification_id>/mark_as_read/`

 ## Notification Triggers

 Notifications are created for the following actions: